minaburo/archi/schc-architecture.md

-A common rule representation that expresses the SCHC rules in an interoperable fashion is needed yo be able to provision end-points from different vendors To that effect, {{-Model}} defines a rule representation using the [YANG](#rfc7950) formalism.
+A common rule representation that expresses the SCHC rules in an interoperable fashion is needed to be able to provision end-points from different vendors to that effect, {{-Model}} defines a rule representation using the [YANG](#rfc7950) formalism.

 {{rfc9363}} defines an YANG data model to represent the rules.
 This enables the use of several protocols for rule management, such as NETCONF{{?RFC6241}}, RESTCONF{{?RFC8040}}, and CORECONF{{-COMI}}.
 NETCONF uses SSH, RESTCONF uses HTTPS, and CORECONF uses CoAP(s) as their respective transport layer protocols.
 The data is represented in XML under NETCONF, in JSON{{?RFC8259}} under RESTCONF and in CBOR{{?RFC8949}} under CORECONF.